 The Witcher 4 news

-There isn’t much The Witcher 4 news to go on, but let’s start on a positive.
-Despite what we were told even before the game released, we may not have seen the end of The Witcher 3’s protagonist, Geralt.
-“We are not killing the world and walking away from it,” Iwinski said to Polygon during a 2013 tech demo, “but we will definitely want to make this game the finale in a big way.”
-Tantalisingly, he added: “we might even include Geralt in later games, potentially.”
+There isn’t much more The Witcher 4 news, but let’s focus on the positives.
+Despite what we were told even before the game’s release, we may not have seen the end of The Witcher 3’s protagonist, Geralt.
+“We are not killing the world and walking away from it,” Iwinski said to Polygon during a 2013 tech demo, “but we definitely want to make this game the finale in a big way.”
+Tantalizingly, he added, “We might even include Geralt in later games, potentially.”
 Any more of the White Wolf is a win in our book.